christianThardy/christianThardy.github.io/tom-interpretability.md

 - Extends on the <a href="https://www.alignmentforum.org/posts/3ecs6duLmTfyra3Gp/some-lessons-learned-from-studying-indirect-object" title="alignmentforums" rel="nofollow">IOI</a> (focuses on tracking a models ability to reconstruct the syntax of natural language) work to identify specific attention heads that are pivotal to false belief tasks.
 The proposed circuit tracks and updates belief states of entities in regards to locations and objects using strong formal linguistic competence and tentative functional competence via the manipulation of linguistic elements, to distinguish facts from the believed reality of a 3rd person perspective.

-    - The empirical results from activation patching identified a circuit that’s causally linked to ToM performance, and provides *some* causal evidence that form can carry function and certain heads are necessary for successful ToM-like inference.
+    - The empirical results from activation/path patching identified a circuit that’s causally linked to ToM performance, and provides *some* causal evidence that form can carry function and certain heads are necessary for successful ToM-like inference.
 The circuit captures stable relationships (like who believes what) that go beyond surface-level token transitions. *Some* emergent semantic-like behavior exists—removing specific heads consistently reduces performance—which pushes beyond correlation towards a stronger (though still not definitive) causal story.

     - The fact that patching in certain Q, K, or V components from a “clean” run restores correct predictions indicates these attention heads are doing a bit more than just memorizing surface patterns.
 The heads appear to encode aspects of *perspective*, *belief*, and context.
 The strong improvements following targeted interventions suggest the model internally represents subtle cues needed for ToM tasks.
 This finding is still a step short of indisputable evidence for genuine semantics, but beyond naive statistical correlation.